Camping, Glamping, & RVing

 A California Campfire Permit is required from May 1 until the end of fire season outside of all developed campgrounds.

 Campfire permits are required while operating a backpacking stove, camp stove, and gas lantern.

 During fire season, a free California Campfire Permit is required outside of developed campgrounds and can be obtained online (you have to watch a 2.5 minute safety video and take a quiz), at a US Forest Service (Shasta-Trinity stations; Six Rivers stations), Bureau of Land Management, or Cal Fire offices.

 Your campfire permit is valid from the date issued until the end of the calendar year; it may be used in any National Forest in California.

 A Wilderness permit is required for overnight stays in the Trinity Alps Wilderness, available at trailheads or any US Forest Service office.
 Your group size is limited to 10 people or less in the Trinity Alps Wilderness.
 You are limited to 14 days per campsite per year.
 No motorized and mechanized equipment, including carts.
 Do not cut trees.
 Bury human and pet waste at least 200 feet from camps, trails, and water sources.
 Do not build structures of any kind.
 Do not tie stock to trees.
 Camp or tether stock at least 200 feet from lakes and streams.

 Camping Around the Lakes

 At Trinity Lake, visitors can camp along the shore.
-Some areas are restricted such as a bald eagle nesting sites, but even so there are miles where shoreline where camping is permitted.
+Some areas may be restricted such as at bald eagle nesting sites, but even so there are miles of shoreline where camping is permitted.